vero-code/celestine/README.md

     - display results on 2D map of the Earth
 - Voice acting of agent responses in chat

+> Note: Voice library may require a few extra seconds to process longer agent responses.

 ## Technologies

 - React + Vite